 Add the beef to the pan (nonstick really comes in handy here) and let it sear for 2 minutes.
 Don't be tempted to jostle it.
 It's super busy right now.
 Developing flavor.
 Then, you'll flip it and sear it for another 2 minutes or so, and that's all there is to it.
 The beef is done.
 Now, on to the broccoli.

-If you’ll direct your attention above to the beautiful sauté pan, you’ll notice that it comes equipped with a lid.
-That is because we will be steaming the broccoli.
-After the meat goes out, beef broth goes in, followed by the broccoli florets.
-The lid goes on, and in no time — VOILA!
+Because we will be steaming the broccoli, you'll need to use a pan equipped with a lid After the meat goes out, beef broth goes in, followed by the broccoli florets.
+The lid goes on, and in no time -- VOILA!
 Perfectly cooked broccoli.

-Get it?
-Because we’re making beef and broccoli at home, and because we’re at the end of the cooking process?
-Man, do I love a good pun.
-Once the broccoli is fork tender, the sauce is added to the pan and the heat is cranked up just long enough for the sauce to thicken.
-Then, the beef goes back in, it’s all tossed together, and that’s a wrap.
+Once the broccoli is fork-tender, the sauce is added to the pan and the heat is cranked up just long enough for the sauce to thicken.
+Then, the beef goes back in, it's all tossed together, and that's a wrap.

 - 1 cup + 2 tablespoons unsalted beef broth, separated